Space Mountain is one of many thrill rides at Walt Disney World and it’s definitely a favorite at Magic Kingdom.

-- Description: An indoor roller coaster that takes place in the dark.
-The ride doesn’t go upside down but has lots and lots of drops and quick turns.
+Description: Space Mountain is an indoor high-speed roller coaster that takes place in complete darkness.
+The ride doesn’t go upside down, but it has several drops and lots of sharp, quick turns.

 You can find Space Mountain towards the back of Tomorrowland.
 Here’s the location on the map.

-The Space Mountain queue is primarily indoors (there is some outdoor overflow).
+The Space Mountain queue is primarily indoors (there is some outdoor overflow on very crowded days).
 Between the space vibes and the music and sounds (some of the best tunes in Magic Kingdom), this line has great theming.

 It’s quite a lengthy queue, which shouldn’t be surprising, since it is a popular attraction.
 It even has an interactive queue, in which guests can play video games.
 These aren’t the most exciting games, but they can help past the time if the wait is long.